loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 Linear regression is one of the most frequently used algorithms in [machine learning](https://wiki.loginom.ru/articles/machine-learning.html).
 This algorithm frequently produces good results even for small data sets.

-Wide use of linear regression is explained by the fact that many real processes in science, econimics and business can be described in terms of linear models.
+Wide use of linear regression is explained by the fact that many real processes in science, economics and business can be described in terms of linear models.
 For example, linear regression enables to estimate anticipated sales volume depending on the established price.

 The handler can be used to accomplish different [Data Mining](https://wiki.loginom.ru/articles/data-mining.html?q=) tasks, for example, such as [forecasting](https://wiki.loginom.ru/articles/forecasting.html) and numerical prediction.